-We added four additional Negro League players who are in the Baseball Hall of Fame, bringing the total number of players to 290.
+We added four additional Negro League players who are in the Baseball Hall of Fame.

 (Yes, we could have added even more Negro League players, but we were feeling overwhelmed with all the counting.
 We may change our mind on this point.)

 Some of these players were scoundrels.
 Some were superstars.
-One holds the record for most consecutive games played in the 19th century.
+One played in 574 consecutive games in the 19th century.
 Eight played just a single big-league game.
 Five are in the Baseball Hall of Fame.
 And, one is buried in a family plot just two miles from our farm.